Polish–Lithuanian Commonwealth: Legacy

 The Duchy of Warsaw, established in 1807 by Napoleon Bonaparte, traced its origins to the Commonwealth.
 Other revival movements appeared during the November Uprising (1830–31), the January Uprising (1863–64) and in the 1920s, with Józef Piłsudski's failed attempt to create a Polish-led Intermarium (Międzymorze) federation that, at its largest extent, would span from Finland in the north to the Balkans in the south.
-The contemporary Republic of Poland considers itself a successor to the Commonwealth, whereas the Republic of Lithuania, re-established at the end of World War I, saw the participation of the Lithuanian state in the old Polish–Lithuanian Commonwealth mostly in a negative light at the early stages of regaining its independence, although this attitude has been changing in recent years.
+The contemporary Republic of Poland considers itself a successor to the Commonwealth, whereas the Republic of Lithuania, which was re-established at the end of World War I and the Council of Lithuania in the Act of Independence of Lithuania declared that it separated Lithuania from all state ties that had previously existed with other nations, saw the participation of the Lithuanian state in the old Polish–Lithuanian Commonwealth mostly in a negative light at the early stages of regaining its independence, although this attitude has been changing in recent years.

 Administrative divisions

 While the term "Poland" was also commonly used to denote this whole polity, Poland was in fact only part of a greater whole – the Polish–Lithuanian Commonwealth, which comprised primarily two parts: